MicrosoftDocs/microsoft-salescopilot-docs/articles/install-pin-viva-sales-teams.md

 For more information about assigning user and group policies, go to [Assign policies to users and groups](/microsoftteams/assign-policies-users-and-groups).

+## Welcome message

+Once the Copilot for Sales app is deployed, each user is welcomed by an engaging message from the Copilot for Sales bot in Teams.
+This message outlines the key capabilities in Copilot for Sales and provides direct links to comprehensive feature documentation and other learning resources.

 ### See also